JonKing93/Github-Tutorial-Workshop/workshop/exercise-5.md

 # Exercise 5: Gitignore

 In this exercise, we will practice using a .gitignore to ignore files in the local repository.
-If you like, you can download some example files to play around with <a href="..\ignore.zip" download>here</a>.
+If you like, you can download some example files to play around with <a href="..\demo-files\ignore.zip" download>here</a>.

 ## A) Test the ignored files